ShunSakurai/check_forbidden/README.md

 - Preparing installer
 - Preparing icon
 - Resizable window
-- File addition by dragging
 - Keyboard shortcuts
 - More useful "Open files" dialog
+- Sorting Summary results on Command Prompt
+- Dividing Summary results in the CSV file

 ### Maybe later

+- File addition by dragging
+- Choosing multiple bilingual files from different folders
 - Getting rid of { brackets } in the bilingual file field
 - Settings to specify the row of forbidden terms
 - Settings to specify CSV delimiters